DoD-Platform-One/gitlab/chart/doc/advanced/external-object-storage/aws-iam-roles.md

   region: us-east-1
 ```

-*Note*: If you provide the keypair, IAM role will be ignored.
+*Note*: If you provide the key pair, IAM role will be ignored.
 See [AWS documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default) for more details.

 ### LFS, Artifacts, Uploads, Packages, Pseudonymizer